Swamy-s-Tech-Skills-Academy-AI-ML-Data/promptengg-inaction/docs/PromptEngineering.md

 **Best Practices:**

-- Choose diverse, representative examples
+- Choose diverse, representative examples that cover different scenarios
-- Maintain consistent formatting across examples
+- Maintain consistent formatting across all examples
-- Use 3-5 examples for optimal results
+- Use 3-5 examples for optimal results (more examples = better performance, but diminishing returns)
+- Ensure examples are high-quality and error-free
+- Order examples from simple to complex when possible
+- Include edge cases or challenging examples when relevant

 ### 3. Chain-of-Thought (CoT) Prompting

-**Definition:** Encouraging the model to break down complex problems into step-by-step reasoning processes.
+**Definition:** Encouraging the model to break down complex problems into step-by-step reasoning processes, showing the intermediate reasoning steps that lead to the final answer.

 **When to Use:**

-- Mathematical problems
+- Mathematical problems and calculations
 - Logical reasoning tasks
 - Complex analysis requiring multiple steps
+- Problem-solving that benefits from explicit reasoning
+- Tasks where understanding the process is as important as the result

 **Example:**